Updated July 13, 2023

 |(Being installment received)|

 |Cost of goods sold A/c Dr||XXX|

 |(Being sales proceeds and expenses are recognized at the time of collection of cash)|

 Example of Installment Sales

-For Example, Company XYZ is engaged in dealing with sanitary items and electrical fittings.
+For Example, Company XYZ deals with sanitary items and electrical fittings.
 In April end, it makes a sale of Bathroom furniture for $100,000, which costs $60,000 to the company.
 Thus, the gross margin on Bathroom furniture is 40%.
 Furthermore, the company allows the customer to make payments in ten monthly installments of $10,000 per month.
-What is the treatment of this type of sales in the books of Company XYZ?
+What is the treatment of this type of sale in the books of Company XYZ?

-At the time of sales by the method of Installment sales, gross margin is calculated by the company that is 40% (sales proceeds percentage-cost of goods percentage)in our case.
-An installment receivable account is debited by the company with the amount of total sales, and inventory is credited with the amount of cost of goods, and the company credits deferred gross profit with the amount of Sales proceeds*Gross Margin.
+At the time of sales by the Installment sales method, the gross margin is calculated by the company, which is 40% (sales proceeds percentage-cost of goods percentage)in our case.
+The company debits an installment receivable account with the number of total sales, inventory is credited with the cost of goods, and the company credits deferred gross profit with the amount of Sales proceeds*Gross Margin.
 The Journal entries in the books of Company XYZ are:

 |30th April||Installment Receivable A/c||$100,000|

 |(Installment sales were recognized initially.
 Out of the sales of $100,000, 60% of $100,000 is the cost of goods, and the remaining 40% is the Deferred gross profit.)|